-IO – The Jalan Roa Malaka in the Kota Tua or what was formerly the intramuros area of Jakarta is a road with a very interesting history.
-Three main ethnic groups lived here from the 17th till the 20th century namely the Portuguese Mardijkers and the Chinese whose history on the Roa Malakka have been described in parts 1 and 2 of this series, and the Europeans whom I described in part 3 of the series.
-Part 4 is a continuation of the story of the Europeans on Jl Roa Malaka in the 20th century.
-It is about a Dutchman who did not live on the Roa Malaka but who had an office there that was to have an strong influence on the buildings in Kota Tua helping to usher in the new modern style known of Art Deco as well as creating the new Indonesian style known as Het Indische Bouwen.
+IO – The Jalan Roa Malaka in the Kota Tua in what was formerly the intramuros area of Jakarta is a road with a very interesting history.
+Three main ethnic groups lived here from the 17th till the 20th century namely the Indo-Portuguese and the Chinese whose history on the Roa Malakka have been described in parts 1 and 2 of this series, and the Europeans one of whom was described in part 3 of the series.
+Part 4 is a continuation of the story of the Europeans on Jalan Roa Malaka in the 20th century.
+It is about a Dutchman who did not live on the Roa Malaka but who had an office there that was to have a very important influence on the buildings in Kota Tua; ushering in the new modern style known as Art Deco as well as helping to create the emerging Indies style known as Het Indische Bouwen.

 In the twentieth century the Jalan Roa Malaka began to change from a residential area to a commercial one as slowly the buildings where people once lived became offices of banks, trading houses, shipping lines and insurance companies.
 One of these was the office of the renowned Netherlands Indies architect and urban planner Ir Frans Johan Louwrens Ghijzels.
 He had his architectural firm, the AIA Bureau (Algemeen Ingenieurs en Architectenbureau or General Engineers and Architects Bureau) here.
 At first in 1916 the offices of the AIA were on the corner of the Utrechtsestraat (what is now Jalan Kopi) and Jalan Roa Malakka.
-It is not known however, on which corner it was located we do not know the number it was situated on in the Utrechtsestraat and no photograph of the AIA office has so far emerged.
+It is not known however, on which corner it was located.
+We also do not know what number it was situated at on the Utrechtsestraat and no photograph of the AIA office has so far emerged.

 The AIA was the largest architectural firm in the Netherlands East Indies at the time.
 In 1918, F.J.L.
-Ghijzels’ office was moved around the corner to the Jalan Roa Malaka number 29.
-According to Cor Passchier a Dutch architect who has worked both in the Netherlands and Indonesia for several years and is the author of Building in Indonesia 1600-1960, later the AIA building was demolished and nothing remains of it today.
+Ghijzels’ office was moved around the corner to the Jalan Roea Malakka number 29.
+According to Cor Passchier a Dutch architect who has worked both in the Netherlands and Indonesia for several years and is the author of Building in Indonesia 1600-1960, later the AIA building was demolished and sadly nothing remains of it today.

 In describing his grandfather, F.J.L.
 Ghijzels, Watse Heringa comments nostalgically, “My grandfather was a very sweet man.
 He passed away when I was six years old but I often had bronchitis when I was little and my grandfather used to sit beside me as I sat in bed drawing pictures.
 He was my role model and my best friend and then one day he was suddenly gone…